Horbury Church in 1791

 Benjamin was a basketmaker by trade and is listed in the Pigot's Directory of 1829 as living in the Aubrey area in Wakefield.
 Benjamin and Ann had four children that we know of.
 The eldest was John Stringer born in 1790 in Horbury, and Betty followed three years later.
 No more information on them other than christening dates.

-Nancy, born in 1795, married Joseph Chambers, a shoemaker from Darton, near Barnsley, on the 10th of September, 1827 at Kirkburton.
-Joseph, the son of Richard and Betty Chambers, was forty-five and Nancy was already thirty-one.
+Nancy, their 3rd child, born in 1795, married Joseph Chambers, a shoemaker from Darton, near Barnsley, on the 10th of September, 1827 at Kirkburton.
+Joseph, the son of Richard and Betty Chambers, was 45 and Nancy was already 31.
 So they wasted no time in starting a family, and Joseph Junior arrived the following year.
 He became a shoemaker like his father.
 William was born in 1828, and a year later Ruben.
 Their last child, James, completed the family in 1835.
 The KirkBurton Stork didn’t seem to deal in girls.
-The 1851 census has Nancy widowed, so Joseph had died sometime in the 1840s.
+The 1851 census showed Nancy widowed, so Joseph had died sometime in the 1840s.
 An entry for 1848 in the Huddersfield area looks likely.

 Benjamin and Ann’s youngest child was William Stringer himself.